1998 Japanese Grand Prix: Race

 The start of the race was aborted with the Prost car of Jarno Trulli stalling from 14th position.
 Before the second attempt to start the race, Schumacher's Ferrari moved forward from his starting position and stalled as he put his car into gear.
 This promoted Häkkinen into pole position as Schumacher started from the back of the grid.

 At the start, Häkkinen pulled away while Irvine overtook Coulthard for second.
 The Ferrari driver was unable to attack the leading Finn, while Schumacher moved up the order, reaching twelfth place at the end of the first lap.
-The first retirement was Pedro Diniz who spun out on lap 3 in the Arrows.
-By lap four, Schumacher overtook his brother Ralf for seventh, but was then stuck behind the fighting former world champions Damon Hill and Jacques Villeneuve, meanwhile Ralf Schumacher would eventually retire with engine failure by the end of lap 14.
-He lost thirty seconds in the following laps over race leader Häkkinen, damaging his hopes for victory and the title.
+The first retirement was Pedro Diniz, who spun out on lap 3 in the Arrows.
+By lap four, Schumacher overtook his brother Ralf for seventh but was then stuck behind the fighting former world champions Damon Hill and Jacques Villeneuve.
+Meanwhile, Ralf Schumacher would eventually retire with engine failure by the end of lap 14.
+Michael lost thirty seconds in the following laps over race leader Häkkinen, damaging his hopes for victory and the title.
 After all frontrunners had pitted, Schumacher emerged in third place, having put in some fast laps.
 On lap 28, Esteban Tuero missed his braking point going into the final corner, crashing into the Tyrrell of Tora Takagi.
-When Schumacher passed over the debris, he suffered a slow puncture that blew up his right rear tyre three laps later, causing him to retire.
+When Schumacher passed over the debris, he suffered a slow puncture that blew up his right rear tyre three laps later, causing him to retire, an event not shown to UK viewers on ITV due to a poorly timed adbreak, forcing Murray Walker to inform viewers upon the return to the broadcast “And you are now looking at the new World Champion because this is what happened in the break!”.
 This left Häkkinen to take victory and his first drivers' championship.
-While Eddie Irvine succeeded at keeping David Coulthard behind him, McLaren were nevertheless able to retain their lead over Ferrari in the constructors' championship.
+While Irvine succeeded at keeping Coulthard behind him, McLaren were nevertheless able to retain their lead over Ferrari in the constructors' championship.
+Behind the top three, Hill overtook his future Jordan teammate Frentzen in the final corner to finish fourth; the extra point elevated Jordan ahead of Benetton in the constructors' championship.